FernandoDantasFilho/breakOut/README.md

 # breakOut
-Game produced on Post-Graduated in Development of Digital Games at UEA - University of the State of Amazonas
+Game produced on Post-Graduated in Development of Digital Games at UEA - University of the State of Amazonas.
+  Releitura do Jogo Breakout.